UnbendableStraw/samsungnosnooping/README.md

 # samsungnosnooping
 Below is a list of every known samsung domain that their TVs use to send/receive ads, user data, firmware updates, etc.

-There is already a good guide on using your own DNS server to block ads here: https://gist.githubusercontent.com/peteryates/b44b70d19ccd52f62d66cdd4bcef1e52/raw/bcfe89e05df3cbc6fd30dc1a32e62bd9c3408dfa/guide.md
+There is already a good guide on using your own DNS server to block ads (specifically for samsung tv's here: https://gist.githubusercontent.com/peteryates/b44b70d19ccd52f62d66cdd4bcef1e52/raw/bcfe89e05df3cbc6fd30dc1a32e62bd9c3408dfa/guide.md

 You can also look into something like a PiHole that blocks  ALL ads on your entire network without having to set up each device!
 Check out https://reddit.com/r/pihole for more info